qiangzhao/Work-Sans/README.md

 # Work Sans
 ### [Use at Google Fonts](https://www.google.com/fonts/specimen/Work+Sans)

-**Work Sans was made in part on the lands of the Wurundjeri and Boon Wurrung people of the Kulin nations.
+**Work Sans was made in part on the stolen lands of the Wurundjeri and Boon Wurrung people of the Kulin nations.
 I pay my respect to their elders, past, present and future.
 Sovereignty has never been ceded.**

 If you have used Work Sans please consider supporting and donating to the following list of Indigenous organisations and funds: